frconor-ebook/meditations/_posts/2025-10-25-the-pharisee-and-the-publican.md

 We might at times think that our prayer is not bearing fruit, while the reality may be that God is immensely happy with our progress.
 Our Lord will always give us His peace and His strength so that we may accomplish His work.

 We should never abandon our prayer.
-St. Teresa of Avila has advised that "to lose one\'s way is---so it seems to me---nothing else but the giving up of prayer" (St. Teresa, *Life,* XIX:19).
+St. Teresa of Ávila has advised that "to lose one\'s way is---so it seems to me---nothing else but the giving up of prayer" (Teresa of Ávila, *Life,* XIX:19).

 Perhaps this can be one of the most serious temptations that can afflict souls committed to Our Lord\'s service: to abandon this daily conversation with God for apparent lack of fruit, for the sake of 'more important' things, even for apostolic activities.